IAF is an industry led, not for profit that delivers government funded programs to the agriculture and agri-food sector of British Columbia

 Our Sectors

-IAF Members and Board of Directors represent the following sector groups of BC agriculture and agri-food.
+IAF Members and Board of Directors represent the following sector groups of BC agriculture and agri-food, both conventional and organic.

 Agri-Business, Retail & Agri-Tech